 The Working Group on Communications (WGC) is designated by the Human Rights Council Advisory Committee from among its members for a period of three years (mandate renewable once).
 It consists of five independent and highly qualified experts and is geographically representative of the five regional groups.
 The Working Group meets twice a year for a period of five working days to assess the admissibility and the merits of a communication, including whether the communication alone or in combination with other communications, appears to reveal a consistent pattern of gross and reliably attested violations of human rights and fundamental freedoms.
 All admissible communications and recommendations thereon are transmitted to the Working Group on Situations.

-The membership for the Working Group in 2017 will be as follows:
+The membership for the Working Group in 2020 is as follows:

 Republic of Korea

-At its 23rd session, the Working Group will consider 193 communications including communications kept under review at its 22nd session in February 2018 and new communications that have been received in the framework of the complaint procedure between September 2017 and March 2018.
+At its 26th session, the Working Group will consider communications including those kept under review at its 25th session in July and August 2019 and new communications that have been received in the framework of the complaint procedure between April and October 2019.

 All admissible communications are transmitted to the State concerned to obtain the view of the latter on the allegations of the violations.
 During its session, the Working Group on Communications may decide to: